2ndSightLab/ai-tracker/fixed.md

 6/9/2026 9:28 PM ~ back to testing

 🟢 Just realized needs to work diff than depoy project; Need source profile and role profile.
 Then look up Account, ou, root IDs if exist.
-Cna get MFA serial and all that from the configured profile.
+Can get MFA serial and all that from the configured profile.
 Otherwise the user has to specify the aws mangemnt account number like I did in the deploy project.
 Either way.
 Or give the user the option to create the role profile.
 I'll review this all more later. need to get somethign else done.

 🟢 Not following rules for comments again.
 Adding bloat to project that is already in the readme.